Eating disorders do not discriminate

 - Your doctor can refer you for an assessment for specialist treatment

 - Eating disorder specialists like Priory Group can provide you with access to residential treatment programmes as well as day care and outpatient therapy packages

 Seeking help for eating disorders can be a frightening prospect.
 But, it is important to remember that support is available to all ages, genders and ethnic diversities.
-Speaking out is a crucial first step that needs to be taken to help a person begin their journey to a full recovery.
+Speaking out is a crucial first step that needs to be taken to help a person begin their journey to a lasting recovery.